jaddison/django-simple-templates/README.md

 Questions, Comments, Concerns:
 ----
-Feel free to open an issue here: ``github.com/jaddison/django-simple-templates/issues <http://github.com/jaddison/django-simple-templates/issues/>``_ - or better yet, submit a pull request with fixes and improvements.
+Feel free to open an issue here: http://github.com/jaddison/django-simple-templates/issues/ - or better yet, submit a pull request with fixes and improvements.

 TODO:
 ----
 - mention GACE usage (GACE script on original template file only)
 - use canonical link tag to non-variation URL (use django-spurl for easy usage)
-- build the above into your overall project base.html template(s) so you never forget!
+- build the above into your overall project base.html template(s) so you never forget
+- complete tests